The Washington Times: 1980s

-Wesley Pruden editorship 1992–2008
+1990s

+In 1991, Moon said he had spent between $900 million and $1 billion on The Washington Times.
+By 2002, Moon had spent between $1.7 billion and $2 billion, according to different estimates.

-Wesley "Wes" Pruden, previously a correspondent and then a managing editor, was named executive editor in 1991.
-During his editorship, the paper took a strongly conservative and nativist stance.
+Wesley Pruden, previously a correspondent and then a managing editor of The Washington Times, was named executive editor in 1991.
+During his editorship, the paper took a strongly conservative and nativist editorial stance.

 In 1992, North Korean leader Kim Il Sung gave his first and only interview with the Western news media to The Washington Times reporter Josette Sheeran, who later became executive director of the United Nations World Food Programme.

-At the time, The Washington Times had one-eighth the circulation of the Post (100,000 compared to 800,000) and two-thirds of its subscribers subscribed to both papers.
-In 1994, it introduced a weekly "national edition" which was published in a tabloid format and distributed nationwide.
+In 1992, The Washington Times had one-eighth the circulation of The Washington Post (100,000 compared to 800,000) and two-thirds of its subscribers subscribed to both papers.
+In 1994, it introduced a weekly national edition, which was published in a tabloid format and distributed nationally.
+U.S. President George H. W. Bush encouraged the political influence of The Washington Times and other Unification Church movement activism in support of American foreign policy.

-U.S. President George H. W. Bush encouraged the political influence of The Washington Times and other Unification movement activism in support of American foreign policy.
-In 1997, the Washington Report on Middle East Affairs, which is critical of U.S. and Israeli policies, praised The Washington Times and its sister publication, The Middle East Times, for what it called their objective and informative coverage of Islam and the Middle East, while criticizing their generally pro-Israel editorial policy.
-The Report suggested that these newspapers, being owned by religious institutions, were less influenced by pro-Israel pressure groups in the U.S.
+In 1997, the Washington Report on Middle East Affairs, which is critical of U.S. and Israeli policies, praised The Washington Times and its sister publication, The Middle East Times, for what it called their objective and informative coverage of Islam and the Middle East, while criticizing The Washington Times for its generally pro-Israel editorial positions.
+The Report suggested that these newspapers and The Christian Science Monitor, each owned by religious institutions, were less influenced by pro-Israel pressure groups than corporate-owned newspapers.

+2000s

+In 2002, at an event held to celebrate The Washington Times' 20th anniversary, Moon said, "The Washington Times is responsible to let the American people know about God" and "The Washington Times will become the instrument in spreading the truth about God to the world."

-In 2004, Washington Post columnist David Ignatius reported that Chung Hwan Kwak, an important leader in the Unification movement, wanted The Washington Times to "support international organizations such as the United Nations and to campaign for world peace and interfaith understanding."
-This, Ignatius wrote, created difficulties for Pruden and some of the Times' columnists.
-Ignatius also mentioned the Unification movement's reconciliatory attitude towards North Korea, which at the time included joint business ventures, and Kwak's advocacy for greater understanding between the U.S. and the Islamic world as issues of contention.
+In 2004, David Ignatius, a correspondent for The Washington Post, reported that Chung Hwan Kwak, a leader in the Unification Church, wanted The Washington Times to "support international organizations such as the United Nations and to campaign for world peace and interfaith understanding."
+This, Ignatius wrote, created difficulties for Pruden and some of The Washington Times' columnists.
+Ignatius also mentioned the Unification Church movement's reconciliatory attitude towards North Korea, which at the time included joint business ventures, and Kwak's advocacy for greater understanding between the U.S. and the Islamic world as issues of contention.
 Ignatius predicted that conservatives in Congress and the George W. Bush administration would support Pruden's position over Kwak's.

-In 2006, Moon's son Hyun Jin Moon, president and CEO of News World Communications, dismissed managing editor Francis "Fran" Coombs because of accusations of racist editorializing.
-Coombs had made some racist and sexist comments, for which he was sued by other employees of The Washington Times.
+In 2006, Moon's son, Hyun Jin Moon, president and CEO of News World Communications, dismissed managing editor Francis "Fran" Coombs following accusations of racist editorializing.
+Coombs had made some racist and sexist comments, for which he was sued by other employees at The Washington Times.